microsoft/responsible-ai-toolbox-mitigations/README.md

 - If not None, data is split in a stratified fashion, using this as the class labels.

-Return: A Panda Frame dataset.
+Return: A Pandas Frame dataset.

 **Split**